Climate change: Where we are in seven charts and what you can do to help

 The countries emitting the most greenhouse gases by quite a long way are China and the US.
 Together they account for more than 40% of the global total, according to 2017 data from the European Commission's Joint Research Centre and PBL Netherlands Environmental Assessment Agency.

-After taking office, President Donald Trump announced the US would withdraw from the Paris climate change agreement.
+President Donald Trump has begun the process of withdrawing the US from the Paris climate change agreement.

-At the time, Mr Trump said he wanted to negotiate a new "fair" deal that would not disadvantage US businesses and workers.
+Mr Trump said the deal struck in 2015 would disadvantage US businesses and workers.